-Penny-pinching single moms (an other cost-conscious buyers) are drawn to Family Dollar.
+Penny-pinching parents (and other cost-conscious buyers) are drawn to Family Dollar.
 The nation's #2 dollar store (behind Dollar General) operates almost 7,900 stores across some 46 US states and Washington, DC.
 Consumables (food, health and beauty aids, and household items) account for more than 70% of sales; stores also sell apparel, shoes, and linens.
 Family Dollar runs small neighborhood stores near its fixed-, low- and middle-income customers in rural and urban areas.
 Most merchandise costs less than $10.
 Family Dollar was founded in 1959 and in mid-2015 Family Dollar it was acquired by rival Dollar Tree.

 Change in Company Type

 In mid-2015, Family Dollar was acquired by Dollar Tree in an $8.5 billion cash-and-stock deal to create a company with more than 13,200 stores and some $18 billion in sales.
 Together Dollar Tree and Family Dollar expect to realize annual savings of about $300 million per year.